xuankimtran/docs-1/pages/katalon-studio/docs/statements.md

 ### In Script view

-The **Script** view of test cases allows you to programmatically define and handle **If-ElseIf-Else** or **Switch-Case** structure easily using either Groovy or Java language.
+The **Script** view of test cases allows you to programmatically define and handle **If-ElseIf-Else** or **Switch-Case** structure using either Groovy or Java language.
 For more details about conditional structure in Groovy, refer to this Groovy documentation: [Control structures](http://groovy-lang.org/semantics.html#_conditional_structures).

 For example: